Pareto-Rational Verification: Complexity Class of the

-We consider a formula $\phi = D_1 \land \dots \land D_r$ in Conjunctive Normal Form (CNF) consisting of $r$ clauses, each containing at most 3 literals over the set of variables $X = \{x_1, \dots, x_m\}$.
-We assume that each variable $x$ occurs as a literal $\ell \in \{x, \neg x\}$ in at least one clause of $\phi$.
-The satisfiability problem with at most 3 literals per clause, called \SAT{}, is to decide whether there exists a valuation of the variables in $X$ such that the formula $\phi$ evaluates to true.
+\subparagraph{The \coSAT{} Problem.} We consider a formula $\psi = D_1 \land \dots \land D_r$ in 3-Conjunctive Normal Form (3CNF) consisting of $r$ clauses, each containing exactly 3 literals over the set of variables $X = \{x_1, \dots, x_m\}$.
+We assume that each variable $x$ occurs as a literal $\ell \in \{x, \neg x\}$ in at least one clause of $\psi$.
+The satisfiability problem, called \SAT{}, is to decide whether there exists a valuation of the variables in $X$ such that the formula $\psi$ evaluates to true.
 This problem is well-known to be \npComplete{} \cite{Cook71,Karp72}.
-We can consider the complement of this problem, which is to decide for such a formula $\phi$ whether \emph{all valuations} of the variables in $X$ falsify the formula i.e., make at least one of the clauses evaluate to false.
-This problem, called \coSAT{}, being the complement of an \npComplete{} problem is \conpComplete{} \cite{DBLP:books/daglib/0072413}.
+We can consider the complement of this problem, which is to decide for such a formula $\psi$ whether \emph{all valuations} of the variables in $X$ falsify the formula i.e., make at least one of the clauses evaluate to false.
+This problem, called \coSAT{}, being the complement of an \npComplete{} problem, is \conpComplete{} \cite{DBLP:books/daglib/0072413}.